LADA and Swiss Live Art

 LADA’s plans include –

-- The co-ordination of a research trip to Switzerland by twelve members of the Live Art UK network in April 2019 to see work and meet with artists and presenters with a view to gaining an understanding of the Swiss Live Art scene and developing future presentations and commissions of work in the UK.
-We are delighted to be collaborating with L’Abri in Geneva and Gessnerallee in Zurich on hosting these gatherings of artists and presenters.
+- The co-ordination of a research trip to Switzerland by twelve members of the Live Art UK network in April 2019 to see work and meet with artists and presenters to gain a better understanding of the Swiss Live Art scene and developfuture presentations and commissions of work in the UK.
+We are delighted to have collaborated with L’Abri in Geneva and Gessnerallee in Zurich on hosting these gatherings of artists and presenters.

 - The acquisition of documentation, publications and other materials by Swiss artists to create a LADA Study Room Guide on Swiss Live Art to be published in 2020.

-- Collaborations with Artsadmin, Fierce Festival and other UK presenters on contextualising programmes of talks and events relating to the work of key Swiss artists.
+- A collaboration with Fierce Festival on contextualising programmes of talks and events relating to the work of key Swiss artists – add link to the new On Swiss Live Art page

 - Hosting four artist research residencies in LADA’s Study Room in 2019 and 2020.

-The first two Study Room residencies will be undertaken by the Basel based artist and member of PANCH (Performance Art Network CH) Andrea Saemann in October 2019, and by the Zurich based artist Ivan/Ivy Monteiro in July 2019.
+The first two Study Room residencies are being undertaken by the Zurich based artist Ivy Monteiro in July 2019, and by the Basel based Performance artist, curator, networker. and member of PANCH (Performance Art Network CH) Andrea Saemann in October 2019.

-Both artists will be writing blogs and giving presentations about their work and their research during their residencies.
-Please look out for announcements of these residencies and details of other initiatives around Swiss Live Art.
+All the artists who will undertake research residencies will write blogs about their work and research.
+Please look out for these, for the announcement of calls for proposals for the next two research residencies by Swiss artists, and for details of other initiatives around Swiss Live Art.